knewplay/knewhub/deployment-guide.md

     * Navigate to the VM instances page on Google Cloud console
     * Edit instance
     * SSH keys: copy the content of the `knewhub-vm-rails.pub` file
-3. Ensure the VM is running then connect to it using this command.
+3. Ensure the VM is running, then connect to it using the command below.
 The `<VM_EXTERNAL_IP>` is the static external IP used in previous steps
     ```
     ssh -i ~/.ssh/knewhub-vm-rails rails@<VM_EXTERNAL_IP>
     ```